jquinby/jekyll-now/books.md

 ---
 Completed, most recent at the top:

+_Technology-as-a-Service Playbook_, Thomas Lah & J.B.
+Wood
-_The Reality of God_ Steven R. Hemler
+_The Reality of God_, Steven R. Hemler
 _Zone to Win: Organizing to Compete in an Age of Disuption_, Geoffrey Moore
 _Fifteen Sermons Preached Before the University of Oxford_, John Henry Newman
 _Inside the Psalms: Reflections for Novices_, Maureen McCabe, OCSO